GitauHarrison/notes/databases/project_configure_postgres_in_flask.md

 postgres=#
 ```

 You can see that `muthoni` is now a super user.
-A super user by-passes all database checks, so you should be VERY CAREFULL when doing this.
+A super user bypasses all database checks, so you should be VERY CAREFULL when doing this.

 ### Step 4: Add User Password